Growing up, I spent a lot of my time reading. I read books my parents

 of things as a little kid.

-The Moffats is a book full of great lessons about family, sharing, and all sorts
+The Moffats is a book full of great lessons about family, sharing, and all sortswho are trying to make it by without much but each other.
+The book explores

 of other good-old-fashioned values.
 This is one of those books that’s great for